On the representability of actions of unital algebras: Action representability of unital Poisson algebras

-We further observe that the same result may be reached in the category $\CPois_{1}$ of unitary commutative Poisson algebras, where an easier description of the universal strict general actor is available (see~\cite{CigoliManciniMetere}).
+We observe that the same result may be reached in the category $\CPois_{1}$ of unital commutative Poisson algebras, where an easier description of the universal strict general actor as a subspace of $\M(X) \times \Der(X)$ is available (see~\cite{CigoliManciniMetere}).
 Hence, we conclude with the following.